Close your eyes for a second and think of your favorite fictional character. Not your favorite book — your favorite character.

 2. The Fatal Flaw (The Lie the Character Believes)

 K.M.
-Weiland calls this "The Lie Your Character Believes" — a deeply held, incorrect belief about themselves or the world that fundamentally shapes their decisions.
-The entire character arc is the process of confronting and either overcoming or succumbing to this lie.
+Weiland calls this "The Lie Your Character Believes," and honestly, once you see it, you can't unsee it in any story.
+It's a deeply held, incorrect belief about themselves or the world that shapes everything your character does.
+Their choices, their relationships, the way they interpret events — all of it filters through this lie.

 Examples of Fatal Flaws (The Lie)